Senate Bill 2361

 Explanation of the Bill

-Senate Bill 2361 would establish the Mississippi Modified School Calendar Grant Program, through which school districts could apply for funds to cover the initial costs of implementing a modified (“year-round”) school calendar.
+As introduced, Senate Bill 2361 would establish the Mississippi Modified School Calendar Grant Program, through which school districts could apply for funds to cover the initial costs of implementing a modified (“year-round”) school calendar.
 Under this type of calendar, the traditional summer break would be shortened and replaced with shorter, more frequent intercessions evenly dispersed throughout the calendar year.
 The length of the school year (180 days) would not change.
 However, schools could choose to offer remediation or enrichment activities for students during intercessions.

 The stated purpose of SB 2361 is to incentivize school districts to maintain or adopt a modified calendar.
 There are a handful of school districts throughout the state that have made this transition in recent years, including Corinth, Laurel, Simpson County, Lamar County, Starkville, and Gulfport.
 The small number of participating districts (and the short period of time in which they have operated under a modified calendar) make it difficult to draw conclusions about the effectiveness of the model, but district leaders have indicated satisfaction with it.